 There are some issues associated with the use of aggregate macroeconomic indicators like GNI that users should be aware of.
 For instance, GNI may be underestimated in lower income countries if a large portion of economic activity comes from informal, or subsistence activities.
 As a broad average indicator, GNI per capita does not, for example, reflect inequalities in the income distribution within countries.
 Users should also note that the method used to convert local currencies to U.S. dollars is based on market exchange rates, and while the Atlas method uses three-year average exchange rates adjusted for inflation to lessen the effect of exchange rate fluctuations, it does not mitigate them entirely.
 An alternative would be to use purchasing power parity (PPP) conversion factors from the International Comparison Program.
 These factors account for differences in price levels across countries, and they are under consideration for use in World Bank country classifications in the future.

-Please see the staff report “Per Capita Income: Estimating Internationally Comparable Numbers,” presented by the World Bank's Executive Directors in 1989, which discusses in more detail the purpose, methodology, and limitations of using per capita income, selected alternative measures, and the proposed establishment of the system for grouping countries by income.More information on the Bank's operational lending terms is given in Operational Policy 3.10.
+Please see the staff report “Per Capita Income: Estimating Internationally Comparable Numbers“ or the working paper “The World Bank's classification of countries by income” for a more detailed discussion of the purpose, methodology, and limitations of using per capita income, selected alternative measures, and the proposed establishment of the system for grouping countries by income.